 Where has all the money gone?

-So this topic comes from a comment from my friend Michael James on commenting on my “self pitying” posting of getting older yesterday.
-The quip is actually quite topical, I have earned well over a million dollars in my 20+ years of working.
+So this topic comes from a comment from my friend Michael James on commenting on my “self-pitying” posting of getting older yesterday.
+The quip is quite topical, I have earned well over a million dollars in my 20+ years of working.
 Where did all that money go?

 If you think about it, where it always goes:

-- Living, which might include rent and mortgage payments and such, which has to be about 10-20% of that money.
+• Living expenses, which might include rent and mortgage payments, must account for 10-20% of that money.

 So I have about 40% of my income left and I haven’t fed anyone, bought a single coffee or gone on a wild spending binge?